Learning-based Sketches for Frequency Estimation in Data Streams without Ground Truth: Methodology

 \subsubsection{Data Structure}

 Fig.~\ref{data_structure_graph} depicts the data structure of UCL-sketch.
 In the data plane, it has three types of data structures: (1) a heavy filter (hash table) \textit{HF} to track frequent key pairs, (2) a sketch to record the remaining items, and (3) a Bloom Filter \textit{BF} for key identification.
 Each slot in the HF consists of three fields.
 In addition to a key identifier, the slot contains two counters: \textit{new count}, which tracks the values associated with the key, and \textit{old count}, which records the values not attributed to the key.
+As discussed in Section~\ref{sec:3}, the sketch used here can be any linear sketch.
+In this work, particularly, we adopt the CM-sketch due to its simple and fast insertion (see Appendix for other implementations).
 For the control plane, apart from a learned solver, we maintain two non-repeating and non-overlapping arrays to record inserted keys and exchanged keys from HF in our sketch, respectively.